StereoKit/StereoKit/docs/Pages/Reference/UI/Button.md

 |string text|Text to display on the button and id for             tracking element state.
 MUST be unique within current hierarchy.|
 |RETURNS: bool|Will return true only on the first frame it is pressed!|

-A pressable button!
-A button will expand to fit the text provided to it, vertically and horizontally.
-Text is re-used as the id.
-Will return true only on the first frame it is pressed!